-I am Jo Hamlyn, I am a freelance web designer, I live in
+I am Jo Hamlyn, I am a freelance web designer.

 Despite its beauty, I left Plymouth on my 19th Birthday to come to London to study Business.
-I never really had much ambition except for wanting to moving to London whilst I was growing up, this could be because when I was at school Computer Science wasn’t really an option, possibly not.
+I never really had much ambition except for wanting to move to London whilst I was growing up, potentially because when I was at school studying Computer Science wasn’t really an option, who knows!

-The love for London has stuck, the degree in Business, not so much.
+The love for London stuck, the degree in Business didn’t.

 I always had, and always will have, a huge passion for music.
 I adore 1970’s Disco music and imagery, my favourite film is Saturday Night Fever and the first website I ever built is discomountain.com.

 Contrastingly I spend most of a standard day listening to urban music station Kiss Fm, but over and above all of this, I love rock and alternative music, working in a live music venue where so many bands I idolised had played was a dream come true.

 I moved swiftly from working in Camden to the London Astoria, home to many a legendary live rock concert and the incredible G-A-Y Night Club.
 I stayed at the Astoria until its closure in 2009.

 THE THEATRE INDUSTRY AND THE JOURNEY TO NOW

 From working in a live music venue, I discovered that my transferable skills were put to good use at Mountview Academy of Theatre Arts in Haringey, North London, running the academies Young Peoples and Community & Outreach Programme.